 4. Work for it: Small changes during the workday can have a huge impact on your health over time.
 Save calories and money by packing a lunch with you during the week.
 If you don’t have the time or kitchen skills, find a spot away from the office and take a brisk walk to pick up lunch.

 3. Eliminate temptation: Sometimes, willpower is just not enough.
 Bottom line: don’t bring foods into the house that will make you forget all of your hard work!

 2. Shake things up: Part of the reason we dread the gym is the same, boring fitness routines.
-Inject a new workout into your weekly routine – try a yoga session (don’t forget your yoga mat), bust a move at a salsa lesson or enjoy a bike ride al fresco.
+Inject a new workout into your weekly routine – try a yoga session (don’t forget your ), bust a move at a salsa lesson or enjoy a bike ride al fresco.

 1. You are how you eat: Healthy eating doesn’t just call for what you eat; it’s also about how you eat.
 Studies show people tend to eat more when they’re in front of screens – from phones and iPads to the TV and the big screen.
 Keep this in mind before you bring a bag of chips or large popcorn to your next screen session.
 Take the time to enjoy your food, be mindful of what you’re eating, chew slowly and listen to your body.